necst/necst-guide/source/content/preface.rst

         * 31 December

-5. Have the document signed by your PI
+5. Have the document signed by your PI and the :ref:`radrl`

 6. Deliver the form to the IT Section secretaries (First floor of DEIB's Building 20).
 Either: